bunnieabc/Blender/README.md

 </p>

 ## Introduction
-You can blend objects to create and distribute shapes evenly between multiple shapes in Sketch through this plugin.
+Through this Plugin, you can blend objects to create and distribute shapes evenly between multiple objects in Sketch.

 **Notice: you should use SAME SHAPES to do the blend trick.**